everx-labs/ever-sdk/docs/modules.md

 [decode_account_data](mod_abi.md#decode_account_data) – Decodes account data using provided data BOC and ABI.

-[update_initial_data](mod_abi.md#update_initial_data) – Updates account data with initial values for contract's public variables and owner's public key.
-This operation is applicable only to pre-deployment contract data.
+[update_initial_data](mod_abi.md#update_initial_data) – Updates initial account data with initial values for the contract's static variables and owner's public key.
+This operation is applicable only for initial account data (before deploy).
+If the contract is already deployed, its data doesn't contain this data section any more.

-[decode_initial_data](mod_abi.md#decode_initial_data) – Decodes initial values for contract's public variables and owner's public key from account data This operation is applicable only to pre-deployment contract data.
+[decode_initial_data](mod_abi.md#decode_initial_data) – Decodes initial values of a contract's static variables and owner's public key from account initial data This operation is applicable only for initial account data (before deploy).
+If the contract is already deployed, its data doesn't contain this data section any more.

 ## [boc](mod_boc.md) – BOC manipulation module.